 Early Bird Discount:

 Qualifies for a 10% discount on your workshop tuition.

 Back to Back Discount:

-Register and attend two classes consecutively and receive a 10% discount off the second weeks tuition
+Register and attend two classes consecutively and receive one night of your B&B stay FREE!
+Also receive a 10% discount off the second weeks tuition

 Since the invention of Carbon transfer printing in 1864 by Joseph Swan, Carbon prints have been admired as the king of the alternative processes with fine details and deep blacks.
 Until the 1930’s, Carbon prints were sought out for both longevity and as the printing means for fine art.
 Carbon tissues of many colors were made by many firms for the hobbyist as well as the commercial printers.
 After the Great depression of the 1920’s, carbon tissues became unavailable commercially and the process became more difficult.
 Now as carbon transfer printers, we must create a workflow that creates our own carbon tissues in whatever colors we desire, and then master the development process.
 While not an easy process, you can create a personal workflow that will yield stunning carbon transfer prints.

 This workshop breaks down all the barriers to your success with Carbon transfer printing.
 In this workshop, you will go away with the basics and the start of your personal workflow for monochrome single transfer printing.